aj112358/ML_Notes/02_End_to_End_Machine_Learning_Project/02_notes.md

 ### 2.1.3 - Check the Assumptions

+Finally, before we actually start writing any code, we should perform a fail-safe check with our assumptions for the problem.
+We don't want to be writing code for months on end only to later realize we've been working under a false/undesired assumption and/or realizing we could have done something easier, less time consuming, more cost effective, etc.

+Some assumptions you want to consider are:
+* Is this a regression or classification task?
+* How will our ML model's output be used downstream?
+* What is the level of accuracy our model needs?
+(Very strict or more loose?)
+* What is the deadline(s) for this project?

+Once you are certain about your objective, performance measure, and assumptions, it's time to start coding!

 ## 2.2 - Get the Data

 ### 2.2.1 - Create the Workspace

+### 2.2.2 - Download the Data

+### 2.2.3 - Take a Quick Look at the Data Structure

+### 2.2.4 - Create a Test Set

+## 2.3 - Discover and Visualize the Data to GAin Insights

 [anomaly_detection]: https://github.com/aj112358/ML_Notes/blob/main/01_The_Machine_Learning_Landscape/01_images/anomaly_detection.png "illustration of anomaly detection"